arumuga-gomathi/mywebsite/README.md

 # A Simple Website built using HTML,CSS and Javascript

-This is a basic website built as apart of learning.
-There is a lot more to improve in feature and content-wise.
+This is a basic website built as a part of learning.
+There is a lot more to improve in terms of feature and contents

 URL: ([https://arumuga-gomathi.github.io/mywebsite/])